Feyerabend/ABC80/BEFORE.md

 in e.g. programming: Transdata 7261.
 It thus had a *microprocessor* and could mark the start of the *microcomputer*.
 It was introduced at a computer fair, one kilometer from where I grew up, Älvsjömässan in 1972.
-Besides the Transdata in 1972, there was a Univac 1972 and a Q1.
+Besides the Transdata in 1972, there was a Univac 1972 and a Q1 from Belgium.
 All of them had the 8008.
 All of them were born in 1972, including the processor.
 The Q1 can be seen in the video: https://www.youtube.com/watch?v=dB3V_Q9wQ-M&t=6s.
 The Univac 1982 can be seen at: https://www.youtube.com/watch?v=9KojS1ezQIY.